unexpectedpanda/retool/readme.md

 ## FAQs
 #### How did you figure out what the dupes were?
-I went through each dat for titles that weren't tagged as USA.
+I went through each dat's titles.
 I then used [Wikipedia](https://www.wikipedia.org),
 [Moby Games](https://www.mobygames.com),
 [Retroplace](https://www.retroplace.com), [GameTDB](https://www.gametdb.com),